Three Easy Steps to Certification

 The purpose of the CNN Practice Test is to allow candidates for the CNN examination to practice with a test similar in content and format to the actual CNN examination.
 However, no questions on the CNN Practice Test will be on the actual CNN examination.
 Taking the CNN Practice Test is not required and does not guarantee a similar result on the CNN examination.

 The fee for the test is $50.
 The CNN Practice Test contains 50 multiple-choice questions available in two modes: Practice Mode provides the correct answer and rationale after each question, while Test Mode holds the results until the end of the test.
 Both modes at the end of the test provide a Score Report which displays your score and breakdown of percentage correct in each area of the test blueprint.
-The actual CNN exam contains 150 questions, must be completed in three (3) hours, and requires a correct response rate of between 72% to pass the exam.

 To purchase the CNN Practice Exam, please read the Terms of Agreement and click the appropriate button below.